What Do Peacocks Eat?

 Final Thoughts

-To conclude, there are lots of different foods that peacocks can eat like grains, reptiles, plants, insects, vegetables, and fruits.
+Peacocks can eat a variety of different foods, including grains, reptiles, plants, insects, vegetables, and fruits.

-They all provide peacocks with the right nutrients and vitamins, as well as providing them with energy to hunt and forage for more food.
+In addition to providing peacocks with nutrients and vitamins, they also provide them with the energy to hunt and forage for more food.

 Giving peacocks processed food that is high in sugar and fat is incredibly dangerous, so only feed them food that is suitable for their digestive system.